indieBlog

 EM: I do have a project on-deck that I’m excited about.
 Unfortunately, I’m not able to be talking about it yet.
 But it is a project that is quite a bit bigger than Farewell Amor.
 It’s a period piece that takes place in the ’50s in the South and it’s based on an African-American family.
 It’s something that I’m really excited to be able to explore.
 Once we figure out our COVID plan and all these other things, that’s going to be the next project on-deck.

-A big thanks to Ekwa for discussing FARWELL AMOR with us!
-Get more info about the film at farewellamor.movie.
-You can also follow the film on Facebook or Instagram.
+A big thanks to Ekwa for discussing FARWELL AMOR.
+Learn more about the film at farewellamor.movie or follow the film on Facebook or Instagram.

 This interview has been edited for clarity.